solo-io/gloo/docs/content/guides/traffic_management/configuration_validation/admission_control.md

     * invalid gateway: gateway must contain gatewayType
    ```

-5. Apply the RouteOption with a `foo` label.
+5. Apply the Gateway with a `foo` label.
 This time, the matching condition is met and the resource is excluded from validation.
    ```yaml
    kubectl apply --dry-run=server -f- <<EOF
    apiVersion: gateway.solo.io/v1